 BA, MA, PhD (Sheffield); PGCHE (Edge Hill); FHEA

 For more information about my research, including recent presentations and work in progress, please visit my blog at http://queerlinglang.wordpress.com/.
 You can follow me on Twitter @jones_lucy.

 I was elected to the BAAL Special Interest Group on Language, Gender and Sexuality board in 2013, and the International Gender and Language Association (IGALA) committee in 2015.
 I am on the Organising Committee for the annual conference on Language and Sexuality (Lavender Languages and Linguistics), and hosted this at Nottingham in April 2017.
 I was an Editorial Board member for the Journal of Language and Sexuality from 2013-18, and am currently the journal's Editor for Book Reviews.
 I serve on the Editorial Board for the journal Gender and Language between 2017-2020, and have been a member of the Advisory Board for the Journal of Language and Discrimination (since 2016).
-I also chair the North and Midlands Language and Gender Reading Group (https://sites.google.com/site/languagegendergroup/home).
+I also chair the North and Midlands Language, Gender and Sexuality Reading Group.
 I have been a Fellow of the Higher Education Academy since 2012.
-I am currently the School of English Lead for the Athena SWAN Self-Assessment Team and the School's Director of Equality, Diversity and Inclusion for both the School of English and Faculty of Arts.
+I am currently the School's Director of Equality, Diversity and Inclusion for both the School of English and Faculty of Arts.
 I also sit on the University Senate as a staff representative for the Faculty of Arts.

 Language and Feminism